Thank you, Mr Speaker. I think I am petitioning to make another statement.

 The hon.
 Gentleman says that I prorogued Parliament, but there are two problems with that.
 Not only is it above and beyond my authority to have done such a thing, but had he listened to the Supreme Court’s ruling he would have discovered that Parliament was not in fact prorogued and therefore, whether I had done it or not, nothing had come of it.
 The Supreme Court said that the piece of paper read out proroguing Parliament was as a blank sheet of paper, so his first point is erroneous.

 As for the hon.
 Gentleman’s second point, I do not want to be pedantic or to quibble, but we have had three and a half years—[Interruption.]
 Somebody has an important phone call; I am sorry to be interrupting personal business.
-We have been going over all of this for three and a half years.
+We have been going over all this for three and a half years.
 We have had hours and hours of debate, and we need to come to a conclusion.
 The deadline for the conclusion was set by the European Union—[Interruption.]
 I am sure that the right hon.
 Member for Broxtowe (Anna Soubry) will be called by Mr Speaker if only she is patient.
 We have had plenty of debate, but ultimately a decision needs to be made.

 We have just had the Second Reading of an extraordinarily important Bill, and Mr Speaker set a four-minute limit on Back-Bench speeches but, lo and behold, the Labour party could not put up enough speakers in the last hour.
 The Opposition have made an offer, and my right hon.
 Friend should take it up, because I do not think that they have the skills and the numbers to talk through the night, as suggested by my right hon.
 Friend the Member for Chingford and Woodford Green (Mr Duncan Smith).
 My right hon.
 Friend the Leader of the House may get a pleasant surprise, proceedings may dry up much earlier than he is expecting, and we may reach the Elysian fields on 31 October.

 My right hon.
-Friend makes an intriguing suggestion, although far be it for me to say that Opposition Members would not be able to speak at considerable length.
+Friend makes an intriguing suggestion, although far be it from me to say that Opposition Members would not be able to speak at considerable length.
 One of the skills of many politicians is to be able to speak at considerable—some might say inordinate—length, though I note that one of the great experts in and exponents of this is in the Chamber.
 The eloquence of my hon.
 Friend the Member for Shipley (Philip Davies) knows no bounds and entertains us all greatly on Fridays.

 My earliest recollection of the right hon.
 Member for North Shropshire (Mr Paterson) speaking in the Chamber was an occasion on which he had to wait rather longer than he wanted to ask a question.
 He was eventually called by Madam Speaker Boothroyd, and at the end of his question—this was only 20 years ago, so I am sure that the right hon.
 Gentleman remembers this—Madam Speaker turned to the right hon.
 Gentleman, although he was just an hon.
 Gentleman then, and said, “Now, Mr Paterson, I hope you are satisfied.”
 [Laughter.]